R2Northstar/ModdingDocs/docs/source/reference/northstar/safeio.rst

     :param string file: This is the name of the file you want to get the file size from.

-    :returns: kB size of the specified file.
+    :returns: KB size of the specified file.

     .. warning::
         This fucntion will raise an error when the file doesnt exist.